 Hello J1 parents and children.
-As you start your third week of ‘home learning’ I hope to be able to help with a few tips and some guidance that might help.
+I know you are working hard on your ‘home learning', here are a few tips and some guidance that might help:

 Why not share and celebrate your learning success by sending suitable photographs of your learning to email@example.com